×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "One option for finding a place to live in Alabang is to search online for rental listings.
 Websites such as Lamudi, Zipmatch, and Property24 offer a variety of rental listings in the area.
 Additionally, you can search for rental listings on social media platforms such as Facebook and Twitter.
 You can also contact local real estate agents who specialize in the Alabang area to help you find a place to live.
-Finally, you can ask friends and family who live in the area for recommendations," explained one person living in Alabang, Philippines.
+Finally, you can ask friends and family who live in the area for recommendations," said one person in Alabang.

 What do I need to know before moving to Alabang?